Mount Erebus disaster

 In 1979 the tickets cost NZ$359 which was less than two weeks wages.
 Most of the passengers were New Zealanders as well as Japanese, Americans and other nationalities.

 Somewhat prophetically, in 1979, specific concern was raised at an Antarctic Treaty meeting regarding Antarctic overflights.
-It was stressed that “commercial overflights of Antarctica are operating in a particularly hazardous environment,… where emergencies could arise which are beyond the capacity of permanent Antarctic expeditions to respond adequately.”
+“Commercial overflights of Antarctica are operating in a particularly hazardous environment,… where emergencies could arise which are beyond the capacity of permanent Antarctic expeditions to respond adequately.”

 Unfortunately, due to a series of organisational errors and pilot misunderstanding of Antarctic conditions the aircraft, flight TE901, was flying in a direct line towards Mt Erebus, and not flying over the Ross Ice shelf as the pilots thought.